-The diseases for which we examine the blood samples are prescribed in a compulsory directive of the Federal Joint Committee (Gemeinsamer Bundesausschuss der Ärzte und Krankenkassen, G-BA).
-These include 13 metabolic diseases and 2 hormone disorders.
+The diseases for which we examine the blood samples are stipulated in a compulsory directive of the Federal Joint Committee (Gemeinsamer Bundesausschuss der Ärzte und Krankenkassen, G-BA).
+These include 13 metabolic diseases, 2 hormonal disorders, severe combined immunodeficiencies, sickle-cell anemia (SCA), and spinal muscular atrophy.
 The consequences and symptoms of these diseases are described in more detail below.